Colwyn Bay Ukulele Group

 PLEASE NOTE.
 We welcome applications from people wishing to join CBUG.
 We have to close membership from time to time to maintain balance within the club. when this happens we operate a waiting list.
 Anyone wishing to join is, in the first instance, invited to contact the Chairman, Ray Murphy. email firstname.lastname@example.org tel 01286 650261

-Occasionally new members may have to go on a waiting list if the numbers at practice exceed 55 to 60.
-This is the optimum number whereby practice remains a viable and productive event for everyone.
+Prospective members will be placed on a waiting list.
+They will be invited to attend practice at a suitable opportunity and can attain membership thereafter.
+This invitation is subject to the number of members attending practice There is the optimum number of players that can be accommodated and where practice remains a viable and productive event for everyone.
 We are also restricted by the size of the hall.